yehjxraymond/wqu_econometrics_group_proj/index.md

 ACF chart still continues to diplay the sinusoidal wave, peaking at lag 6, 12, 18, 24.
 This suggest the need for AR(2).

-Ljung-Box-Pierce statistics shows that for all lags, the residuals are not independently distributed.
+Ljung-Box-Pierce statistics shows that the model's accumulated residual autocorrelation is not significant up to lag 20.

 ```R